Georgia Skilled Trades

 About Go Build

-The Governor's Office of Workforce Development (GOWD) was created to improve the job training and marketability of Georgia's workforce and drive future economic growth for the state.
-GOWD was established to implement state workforce development policy as directed by the Governor and to serve as staff to the Georgia Workforce Investment Board.
+The Georgia Department of Economic Development’s Workforce division (WFD) works to improve the job training and marketability of Georgia’s workforce and drive future economic growth for the state.
+The office was established to implement workforce development policy as directed by the governor and to serve as staff to the State Workforce Development Board.

-GOWD works with macro-level workforce and employment issues to help Georgia be competitive economically in the southeast, the nation and across the world.
-Our office believes in the importance of soft-skill education for career success.
+WFD works with macro-level workforce and employment issues to help Georgia be competitive economically in the southeast, the nation, and around the world.
+The office believes in the importance of soft-skill education for career success.

 Go Build Georgia Foundation